|

 majority of their pieces were signed, so beware unsigned attributions

-unless there is good reference material to substantiate it.
+unless there is very good reference material to substantiate it.
 This firm was

 at 404 Fourth Street in New York City and created jewelry from the